open-degu/degu/README.md

 Degu
 ========

 Degu is an open-source sensor device platform based on a low-power MCU and the Grove sensors connection interfaces.
-Degu runs on Zephyr os and can connect to the Degu gateway by Openthread stacks.
+Degu runs on Zephyr OS and can connect to the Degu gateway by Openthread stacks.
 Besides, Degu has the MicroPython interpreter that allows you to make your application.

 Building
 --------